ResetXPDR/MSFS_AutoFPS/README.md

     - Logs for 1 second before (memorised) the first detected outlier FPS event and 10 seconds after the last outlier FPS event of an outlier sequence.
     - Can run concurrently with the existing detailed FPS logging which is manually enabled by the user.
   - Virtual screen coordinates and window position logging on app startup.
-  - Detailed settings initialisation, reduction and recovery event logging to aid troubleshooting and performance monitoring.
+  - Detailed settings initialisation, reduction and recovery event logging, to aid troubleshooting and performance monitoring.
   - Verbose compatibility test results in log file.
 <br/><br/>